dsebastien/modernWebDevBuild/README.md

 ModernWebDevBuild abstracts away all the build pipeline boilerplate.
 Use it if you're not willing to dive too deep in the boring details of how to setup a proper build chain that takes care of transpiling, minifying, optimizing images and whatnot for production.

-This project is very opiniated and technology choices are embedded.
+This project is very opinionated and technology choices are embedded.
 Although, the build is pretty flexible about code/assets organization (to some extent).
 Over time, it'll be interesting to see how customizable we can make this thing.

 The provided build tasks are based on [Gulp](http://gulpjs.com/).
 Instructions are available below to get you started.